timjstewart/jscratch-mode/README.md

             }
         }

-Now, whenever you create a new file with .jsnip as the extension, the above template will be automatically inserted.
+Now, whenever you create a new file with .jscratch as the extension, the above template will be automatically inserted.

 Usage
 =====

-Once you've created a new Jsnip buffer (with an extension of .jsnip) you can enter the following kinds of things:
+Once you've created a new Jscratch buffer (with an extension of .jscratch) you can enter the following kinds of things:

 A file directive
 ----------------

-        /// file: Main.java
+        /// source: Main.java

-The file directive tells JSnip that all subsequent lines (up until the next file directive) go into a file with the specified name.
+The file directive tells Jscratch that all subsequent lines (up until the next file directive) go into a file with the specified name.
 I find this feature useful because when I'm doing some exploratory coding, I often don't know how long-lived a class will be and I want to keep the